-Every food emulsion belongs to one of two categories: oil-in-water (O/W) — where oil droplets are dispersed in a continuous water phase — or water-in-oil (W/O) — where water droplets are dispersed in a continuous oil phase.
-This single structural fact determines mouthfeel, processing behavior, fat content, and which emulsifier system will work.
+Every food emulsion is either oil-in-water (O/W) — oil droplets dispersed in a continuous water phase — or water-in-oil (W/O) — water droplets dispersed in a continuous oil phase.
+This single structural decision determines mouthfeel, processing behavior, fat content, and which emulsifier system will work.

 | Characteristic | O/W Emulsion | W/O Emulsion |